These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 Built-in Themes

-default, catppuccin-latte, catppuccin-mocha, dracula, gruvbox-dark, gruvbox-light, nord, one-dark, solarized-dark, tokyo-night
+default, default-light, catppuccin-latte, catppuccin-mocha, dracula, gruvbox-dark, gruvbox-light, nord, one-dark, solarized-dark, tokyo-night

 Custom Themes